 Above is a table showing the particle filtration efficiency (PFE) of Airinum, Cambridge Mask, and Vogmask compared to other similar cloth masks (and Totobobo, which uses a plastic design).
 As you can see from the two tables, Cambridge Mask and the Urban Air Mask 2 provide significantly more filtration than Vogmask.

-On the other hand, Vogmask performed better than Cambridge Mask in both viral and bacterial filtration.
-In both tests, Vogmask filtered all viral and bacterial particles at 3.0μm and 3.2μm respectively.
+On the other hand, Vogmask and Airinum performed better than Cambridge Mask in both viral and bacterial filtration.
+In both tests, each mask filtered all viral and bacterial particles at 3.0μm and 3.2μm respectively.
 99.9% is the highest result given.
-Airinum does not have such results, so I can’t compare.

 This is no guarantee that any mask will filter all particles.
 However, it does show that the filters used in all masks are capable (in theory) of filtering a large percentage of particles at the MPPS (most penetrating particle size).